aditivir29/Accident_Hotspot_Detection_India_EDA/README.md

 The primary objective of this project is to analyze road accident data in India and determine whether meaningful accident hotspots can be identified using publicly available datasets.
 A key goal is to understand how data granularity affects hotspot prediction and to identify gaps that limit precise spatial analysis.

 ## Data Source
-The dataset used in this project is derived from the Ministry of Road Transport and Highways (MoRTH), Government of India, based on the Road Accidents in India 2023 report.
+The data used in this project is sourced from the Ministry of Road Transport and Highways (MoRTH), Government of India.
+It is based on the official publication:

+Road Accidents in India 2023 Report
+Ministry of Road Transport and Highways, Government of India

+The report provides aggregated national and state level statistics on road accidents, fatalities, and injuries across multiple dimensions such as human factors, weather conditions, road categories, and temporal distribution.

 ## Dataset Description
-The project uses multiple CSV files containing aggregated accident statistics, including:
+The project uses multiple CSV files extracted and organized from the MoRTH 2023 report, including:
 - State wise road accident counts
 - Accident hotspot indicators at the state level
 - Human factor related accident and fatality data